nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Delete the entry, recurrent Salary of $2,000, from Alice's income.
+* Delete the monthly-recurrent Salary of $2,000, from Alice's income.

   `deletein /g 1 /u 1 /r 1`